child-nursing-banner

 Clinical skills and simulation facilities for Health and Life Sciences

-At DMU we offer state of the art clinical skills and simulation facilities that will enhance your theoretical learning through the use of a realistic, immersive environments that mimics the practice environments you will encounter during your nursing placements and in your career beyond.
+At DMU we provide clinical skills and simulation teaching and practice that will enhance your theoretical learning by using realistic, immersive environments that mimics the practice environments you will encounter during your nursing placements and in your career beyond.
 This provides our students with opportunities to develop cognitive, practical and interpersonal skills through a comprehensive programme of simulated experiences and clinical skills sessions, allowing you to develop the confidence to perform in the real world.

-DMU have invested heavily in extending and enhancing the range of clinical skills and simulation facilities available for health and life science students.
+DMU have invested in extending and enhancing the range of clinical skills and simulation facilities available for health and life science students.
 We currently have two dedicated spaces on campus that provide flexible teaching and assessment spaces to meet a wide range of student’s needs.

 Library and learning zones